 We have almost no corrosion on the bus because I am keeping a tight hand on it but you have to inspect the vehicle regularly and repair immediately and properly when you find corrosion.

 Got a bit sidetracked there but I will leave it in the post as it may benefit someone in a similar situation.

 Keep in mind that an aircon unit does not only consume interior space but also a huge storage space underneath and on top.

 I have seen many motorhomes with aircon units on the roof and no solar panels.
-It may be that you decide to travel from one powered campsite to the next and don’t need solar but for permanent living, solar us a give.
-Always put as much solar on top as you can afford or fit, whichever is your limiting factor.
+It may be that you decide to travel from one powered campsite to the next and don’t need solar but for permanent living, solar is a given.
+Always put as much solar on top as you can fit and afford, whichever is your limiting factor.

 Solar is easy.
 If you have too much, like we do during the summer, I run the hot water cylinder through the inverter off the solar.
 More on that here.

 The solar design is no different from the interior design.
 Again, follow exactly the same plan.